About the NAD VM300

 Pros: Adds HDMI 2.0a to older AVR's

 Cons: Expensive Hard to find firmware Interface loses functionality from pervious releases

 More details on the NAD VM300

 Professional Installation Required: To avoid impacting the warranty, the VM300 should only be installed by an authorized service center.

 Compatibility: The NAD VM300 4K video module works with the T187, T777, & T787 AV receiver; as well as the NAD M15 & M17 AV preamplifiers.

-4K Video Module: The NAD VM300 allows you to upgrade select NAD AV receivers and preamplifiers that currently support 1080p video to ultra high definition 4K and HDR video.
+4K Video Module: The NAD VM300 allows you to upgrade select NAD AV receivers and preamplifiers that currently support 1080p video to ultra high definition 4K and HDR video (including HDR10 and Dolby Vision).
 It supports 60 frames per second (4K@60 4:4:4) to fully support all current and future UHD formats.
 The VM300 also includes the latest HDCP 2.2 copy protection necessary for accessing all commercial UHD video releases.

 Note: Installing the VM300 disables all analog video input decoding from Composite, S-Video, and Component Video sources.

 BluOS-Ready: The NAD VM300 also adds the option of integrating BluOS Hi-Res multiroom audio into your NAD system.
 A BluOS kit (sold separately) is also required.